wesleyduff/Blog-and-Tutorials/src/flexbox/intro/README.md

 *display: flex* : sets a block level element.
 This element will fill the allowed space of its containing element.

-*display: inline-flex : sets the DOM element to a  __shrink wrapped__ state.
+*display: inline-flex* : sets the DOM element to a  __shrink wrapped__ state.
 Will only be as large as its containing elements.

 # What are Flex Items?

 The children of the flex container.
 These items can be aligned via the **Main Access** and the **Cross Access**.

-Flex items can be layed out by the flex container with
-- align-items
-- justify-content
-- align-content (only aligned by the lines of the flex items)

-A __Flex Item__ can control its own positioning within the flex container using
-- align-self